-Ever since its inception in the 1980s, the practice of dogfooding has been steadily gaining in popularity.
+Ever since its inception in the 1980s, the practice of dogfooding or dog fooding has been steadily gaining in popularity.
 Today, it is no longer an obscure strategy used only by the most progressive companies and we can find many examples of dogfooding across industries.

 Dogfooding is not a silver bullet and is certainly not a replacement for more traditional efforts like QA and beta testing.
 However, when done right, it can be a valuable tool that complements your testing efforts well and will positively influence the quality of your end product.

-In this post, we will take a quick look at different cases of companies that eat their own dog food, or attempt to, and learn from their successes and failures.
+In this post, we will take a quick look at different cases of companies that dogfood their products—or attempt to—and learn from their successes and failures.

 The company that coined the phrase "eating our own dogfood" is naturally the first one on this list.
 Microsoft employees have been eating their own dog food for a long time, and throughout that time they’ve been iterating and improving their dogfooding program.
 Today, dogfooding is very much embedded into Microsoft’s culture and they have a sophisticated dogfooding process that is integrated into their release process.

 To tackle the challenges presented by their scale and the breadth of product offerings, Microsoft created the Microsoft Elite program in 2014 which is similar to its beta testing oriented "Windows Insider" program.
 The program uses the same technical process in place before that but unifies and centralizes dogfooding efforts for all their products (including Xbox) under one platform.
 It aims to connect employees who are willing to dogfood with products that need dogfooding and incentivize them to do so.
 This is managed through the Elite app which allows employees to discover the products available for dogfooding and gives them points for downloading, using, and giving feedback on the products.